matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 Once booted into MacOS you'll notice the GPU acceleration is not working.
 Opencore legacy Patcher does NOT yet support Tahoe, so we'll be using an **unofficial** fork called [oclp-mod](https://github.com/laobamac/OCLP-Mod)

+> [!CAUTION]
+> This method is not officialy supported by the Opencore Legacy Patcher team and may break your system.